 Using fourier spectra, we have seen that the basic atmospheric and earth surface fields display wide range scaling in space and time.
 Spectra were first widely used to characterize turbulence, and in the early 1970's in conjunction with the development of quasi-gaussian statistical closure models, the theoretical or empirical determination of the spectral exponent became a key task.
 In quasi-gaussian processes (essentially the "fractional Brownian motions" generalizations of Brownian motion), there is a single basic exponent hence the spectral exponent is simply related to the (unique) fractal dimension of exceedence sets (the set of points exceeding a fixed threshold).
-However, by the early 1980's, the development of cascade models to study turbulent intermittency lead to the realization that in general the different moments have different scaling behaviors, they are "multiscaling".
-In fact, the generic result of a cascade process is that the cascade quantity at resolution ε{λ} has the statistics:
+However, by the early 1980's, the development of cascade models to study turbulent intermittency lead to the realization that in general an infinite number of dimensions were needed, in fact, the generic result of a cascade process is that the cascade quantity at resolution ε{λ} has the statistics: